 Greetings to you!
 Sorry this message is in English and not your native language (I don’t know a hint of Martian or Neptunian or even Orkan), but I want to tell you about myself, and the type of human being I represent.
 You’ve probably seen those photos of a nerdy male and a somewhat stunning female from the capsule.
 Both of those humans are me.
 While you’ve probably seen the other photos of standard human males and females, not all of us humans conveniently fit into a set-in-stone gender binary.

 Yes, we humans may have come out of the womb as male or female, but some of us present ourselves as or display traits of the other gender.
-The clothing artifacts you see with my photos are some of the items I use to represent the gender I choose to display: Male clothing for when I want to present myself as a human female, female clothing and wig for presenting myself as female.
+The clothing artifacts you see with my photos are some of the items I use to represent the gender I choose to display: Male clothing for when I want to present myself as a human male, female clothing and wig for presenting myself as female.
 Such an arrangement categorizes me as a crossdresser in the human culture.
 Other humans also interchange clothing to present themselves as a certain gender or even identity, or even interchange clothes even when not presenting themselves as the opposite gender, but that is what makes them unique in their own way — just as I am unique in mine.

 When we humans present ourselves or identify as the gender we are not assigned as, we are considered transgender.
 Some of us who are transgender live as their unassigned gender — i.e. the gender they feel they truly are — on a full-time basis, while other transgender people can exhibit gender traits that are non-binary — a “blurring of the lines” as some of us call it.

-Whichever gender we transgender humans ourselves as, we share something with other humans who regularly present themselves as their assigned gender: We are all human beings.
+Whichever gender we transgender humans present ourselves as, we share something with other humans who regularly present themselves as their assigned gender: We are all human beings.
 Sadly, transgender humans don’t always receive the support and respect we deserve and need.
 Despite all that, I am hopeful that transgender humans will slowly but surely receive the respect from our fellow human beings; love and respect can be elusive human emotions, but they are ones that lift the spirits of every human being.

 Hopefully if you read this, you and your fellow life forms have an understanding or sympathy of transgender humans and humans in general.
 Perhaps one day, our planets and cultures can bridge this “vast and awesome universe” and unite in mutual goodwill, harmony, and understanding.
 Until then, please examine the entire contents of our spaceship.
 Take time, too, to examine the contents I have deposited.
 These items are only from one human being, but they represent a truly awesome portion of human culture, and an amazing one at that.